AKS Shared Application Gateway

 Select the Settings tab, and click Add.
 The Infra-Set Custom Data pane displays.

-In the DuploCloud Portal, navigate Kubernetes -> Services.
+In the DuploCloud Portal, navigate to Kubernetes -> Services.

 Click Configure Load Balancer.
 The Add Load Balancer Listener pane appears.